 Due to a malfunction in the control panel (which is state-of-the-art and undergoes routine inspection and maintenance), the temperature and pressure in the reactor increase, the reactor ruptures, and the EPCRA section 313 chemical is released.
 Because the malfunction could not be anticipated and, therefore, could not be reasonably addressed by specific source reduction activities, the amount released is included in Section 8.8.
 In this case, much of the EPCRA section 313 chemical is released as a liquid and pools on the ground.
 It is estimated that 1,000 pounds of the EPCRA section 313 chemical pooled on the ground and was subsequently collected and sent off-site for treatment.
-In addition, it is estimated that another 200 pounds of the EPCRA section 313 chemical vaporized directly to the air from the rupture.
-The total amount reported in Section 8.8 is the 1,000 pounds that pooled on the ground (and subsequently sent off-site), plus the 200 pounds that vaporized into the air, a total of 1,200 pounds.
+In addition, it is estimated that another 200 pounds of the EPCRA section 313 chemical of 1,200 pounds that pooled on the ground (and subsequently sent off-site), plus the 200 pounds that vaporized into the air, a total of 1,200 pounds.
 The quantity sent off-site must also be reported in Section 6 (but not in Section 8.7) and the quantity that vaporized must be reported as a fugitive emission in Section 5 (but not in Section 8.1b).